 What makes your produce special?

-That our beef is 100% grass-fed makes for high quality, excellent tasting meat.
+That our beef is 100% pasture-fed makes for high quality, excellent tasting meat.
 From a butchers point of view, we hang it for 30+ days which gives it an incredible depth of flavour.
 My favourite cut would be rib on the bone.
 Our Rump Steaks are amazing and that’s absolutely because they’re hung for 30+ days - it’s a totally different colour, a rich dark texture that is so deliciously soft to cut through.
 You can just tell it’s well hung.

 Luke’s ‘gentle giant’ South Devon cattle can’t help but say hello.